arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 ### Q - 04
 Write a program to print whether the user defined number is a prime number or not with proper message.

+### Q - 05
+Write a Python program to check whether an alphabet is a vowel or consonant.